eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 }
 ```

-Xtext ships two implementations of [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java) which are as usual bound with Guice: The default binding is to [SimpleResourceDescriptionsBasedContainerManager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/impl/SimpleResourceDescriptionsBasedContainerManager.java), which assumes all [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) to be in a single common container.
+Xtext ships two implementations of [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IContainer.java) which are usually bound with Guice: The default binding is to [SimpleResourceDescriptionsBasedContainerManager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/impl/SimpleResourceDescriptionsBasedContainerManager.java), which assumes all [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) to be in a single common container.
 If you don't care about container support, you'll be fine with this one.
 Alternatively, you can bind [StateBasedContainerManager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/containers/StateBasedContainerManager.java) and an additional [IAllContainersState]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/containers/IAllContainersState.java) which keeps track of the set of available containers and their visibility relationships.

 Xtext offers a couple of strategies for managing containers: If you're running an Eclipse workbench, you can define containers based on Java projects and their class paths or based on plain Eclipse projects.
 Outside Eclipse, you can provide a set of file system paths to be scanned for models.
 All of these only differ in the bound instance of [IAllContainersState]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/containers/IAllContainersState.java) of the referring language.
 These will be described in detail in the following sections.